-When my brother died in the summer of 2016 was the beginning of my quest for information.
+When my brother died, in the summer of 2016, I began of my quest for information.
 As humans, we often gather information to try to make sense of our circumstances.
 I wanted to know what happened, and soon after, I wanted to learn everything I could about grief.
 I knew I was embarking on a new chapter in my life, about a subject that I had no personal experience with.
 So, I began scouring the internet.
 Just like I do with ordinary questions, I started with a Google search: "sibling loss grief".

 Most of the search results sat untouched.
 At first, what I was finding was not all that helpful.
 It may have been too early in my grief journey; maybe I wasn't ready for the information.
 Plus, for various reasons, many google searches came up empty for my particular kind of loss.
 (I would eventually learn that sibling loss at any age is a subject that is often overlooked in research.)
 I lost my college-aged brother in an accident.
 He was unmarried, but he, my sister, and I were all in our twenties.
 We weren't young children who could go to the sibling support groups for those under 18, and we couldn't join the groups for parents.
 I couldn't go to a spouse support group, or one for someone who died from an illness.
 No matter how hard I looked, I couldn't find something that felt right for me.
 I wanted so badly to feel "normal", especially when nothing around me felt anything close to normal.
 I felt different than all my friends, and different from those who had lost someone.
 I felt displaced in the loss community.
 (Eventually I found an awesome support group that I mention below.)